xamarin/xamarin-forms-samples/WebServices/TodoREST/README.md

 ---
-name: TodoREST
+name: Xamarin.Forms - TodoREST
-description: "This sample demonstrates a Todo list application where the data is stored and accessed from a RESTful web service.
-The web service code is in the TodoAPI project.
-The app functionality is: - View a list of tasks. - Add, edit, and delete tasks. - Set a task's status to 'done'.
-In all cases the tasks are stored in an in-memory collection that's accessed through a RESTful web service."
+description: This sample demonstrates a Todo list application where the data is stored and accessed from a RESTful web service.
+The web service code is in the...
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: